All Products

 INNER JOIN join_tbl_3 ON join_tbl_2.d = join_tbl_3.f;

-• The redistribution operator is used for the computing of the join_tbl_2 table and the join_tbl_3 table.
-The join_tbl_3 table is a small table, and the join column of the small table is different from the distribution key.
-Therefore, the data is redistributed.
+• The plan contains a redistribution operator between the join_tbl_2 and join_tbl_3 tables.
+This is because join_tbl_3 is a small table, and its `JOIN` field is different from its distribution key.
+Therefore, its data must be redistributed.

 3表join执行计划